Introduction

 "I got the tour yesterday.
 I'm liking the increased size as well.
 I could barely fit in your Grandpa's Gulfstream."

-"I don't think the Gulfstream was made for people who are six foot eight," I said chuckling.
+"I don't think the Gulfstream was made for people who are six-foot-eight," I said chuckling.

 The limo pulled up to the plane and I got out, leaving the luggage to Matt.
 I looked up at the large twin engine plane.
 The 767-300ER had been under renovation for much of 1988.
-The ER stands for extended range and it was originally supposed to be ready in time to take my family on a non-stop flight to the Olympics in Seoul this last September.
+The ER stands for extended range and it was originally supposed to be ready in time to take my family on a nonstop flight to the Olympics in Seoul this last September.
 It had just finally finished renovations and flight worthiness certification and I eagerly climbed up the stairs to the open rear hatch.

 "Welcome aboard, sir."

 "Thank you.
 Where should I go?"
+I asked as I took in the open space.

 "I'd recommend the seating area, mid-plane."